 About me

-I am an Assistant Professor (tenure-track) in Medical Image Analysis at the Eindhoven University of Technology.
+I am an Assistant Professor (tenured) in Medical Image Analysis at the Eindhoven University of Technology.

 My primary research interest is to improve the robustness and reliability of deep learning models for medical image analysis in order to realise the full potential of AI in clinical practice.
 To achieve this I am: